wittler-github/A_MD_Analysis_of_Insulin/README.md

   Method S4.2.1.1: PDB 6HN5, Insulin has 25 residues in B-chain (not 26).
                    PDB 6CE9, aCT* are designated for chain P (aCT for chain M).

+  Fig. S4.10(c): B-factors for CF6CEB(NO) vertical lines and label for chain A are meant to be coloured as red, and chain B as blue.

   Fig. S4.16, S4.17: Figure text aCT* should be aCT.